KoushikGavini/Splunk_HyperledgerFabric/README.md

 * Step 3: Open port 8000 on local host or VM ip

 * Here is a link to my custom dashboard that is running on a ec2 instance.
 Could not figure out how to save it locally.
+So here is the [link](http://3.143.211.24:8000/en-US/app/launcher/home#)

+* I have also included a [pdf](Private_Data_Transaction_Dashboard.pdf) I have exported from splunk.

 ```text
 https://localhost:8000